bearsunday/BEAR.Sunday/README.md

 Dependencies
 ------------
-Rather than reinvent the wheel and develop our own library, BEAR.Sunday uses (or will use) these great libraries.
+Rather than reinvent the wheel and develop our own library, BEAR.Sunday are using these great libraries.

  * [Aura/Router](https://github.com/auraphp/Aura.Router)
  * [Aura/Signal](https://github.com/auraphp/Aura.Signal)